Alexander Irving, Lord Newton: Life

 13th March 1832."
 Alexander Irving, Lord Newton, after enduring the worst possible operation of lithotomy with the greatest possible courage last January, died about ten days ago.
 No man ever rose so much above expectation after being made a judge.
-The poverty of his manner would probably have prevented his ever shining when he had to face a jury, and I am not certain that it would have enabled him to deliver ? [sic] even a legal argument with much judicial weight or luminousness, especially in a court with other judges, but as a single judge in civil causes, deciding with written leisurely judgements, he was perfect.
+The poverty of his manner would probably have prevented his ever shining when he had to face a jury, and I am not certain that it would have enabled him to deliver publi [sic] even a legal argument with much judicial weight or luminousness, especially in a court with other judges, but as a single judge in civil causes, deciding with written leisurely judgements, he was perfect.
 An acute and well-instructed understanding, great knowledge of law, general intelligence, especially in science, a laborious patient manner, admirable listening, only broken by short judicious interrogations, perfect serenity, complete candour and a devotion to his business – these qualities account for the high judicial status he attained."